Ipomoea cairica: Invasive species

 Because of human dispersal, it occurs today on most continents as an introduced species and is sometimes a noxious weed and an invasive species, such as along the coast of New South Wales.
 As well as in the United States, where it occurs in Hawaii, California, all the gulf coast states, as well as Arkansas and Missouri.
 It also occurs in Brazil, where it is used in traditional medicine.
+It is a widespread garden escape in southeast Australia.

 Cultivation

 Some plant nurseries sell this plant as an ornamental plant thanks to its showy purple flowers and as well for its fast growth to quickly cover unsightly fences or walls.
 It can grow as a separate plant if snapped during attempted removal process.
 The plant causes respiratory symptoms if ingested.

+Ipomoea cairica 'alba', also known as 'white Cairo morning glory', is a variety with white flowers.

 Uses

-Most parts of the plant are edible, such as its leaves, which are eaten when young.
-And its roots, which can be cooked prior to eating.
+Most parts of the plant are edible.
+Its roots are reportedly edible when cooked and its leaves are eaten when young.

 Zulu people use the plant medicinally, where they make a concoction with its crushed leaves and drink it to heal rashes and fever.
 The plant in some areas is also considered to have antibiotic properties.